andrebassi/edgeproxy/docs/markdown/internals/node-management.md

 ## Overview

 edgeProxy discovers backends dynamically from the `routing.db` SQLite database.
-The database is typically replicated across all POPs via Corrosion (or similar distributed state system).
+The database is replicated across all POPs via the built-in replication system (SWIM gossip + QUIC transport).
 You can manage nodes using the provided Taskfile commands.

 ## Node Schema